 ADRA Colombia delivers food baskets to Awaliba and Guacoyo indigenous reserves in the Meta department

 In an effort to meet the food needs of vulnerable indigenous communities, ADRA Colombia, in collaboration with the Puerto López District (Meta), delivered food baskets to the Awaliba and Guacoyo indigenous reserves, belonging to the Sikuany community.
-This action aims to alleviate the scarcity of basic food that these communities face in the region.
+This action aims to alleviate the shortage of basic food facing these communities in the region.

 [Photograph: ADRA Colombia]

-The need for food assistance was identified through the missionary work carried out by the Associate Minister of the Puerto López District, Cristian Camilo Soto Barco.
-During his interaction with the indigenous communities, the Minister was able to witness the difficulties faced by large families and single mothers in obtaining essential food items.
+The need for food assistance was identified through the missionary work carried out by Associate Minister of the Puerto López District, Cristian Camilo Soto Barco.
+During his time spent with the indigenous communities, Minister Soto witnessed the difficulties faced by large families and single mothers in obtaining essential food.

-“The need was identified through the missionary work that has been carried out with the communities,” said Minister Soto.
-“We realized the need for those essential food items, where there are large families that find it difficult to get those foods, single mothers who have many children and they are the ones who provide for them,” he added.
+“The need was identified through the missionary work we have been doing with the communities,” commented Minister Soto.
+“We realized the need for those basic foods, where there are large families that find it difficult to acquire these foods, single mothers with many children, and only they look after them,” he pointed out.

-Although these communities receive some assistance from the government, distances and lack of resources hinder their effective delivery, especially to the most remote communities, as stated by Carol Rojas Loboa, treasurer of the Association of the Eastern Plains.
+Although these communities receive some government assistance, the distances and lack of resources hinder its effective delivery, especially to the more remote communities, as stated by Carol Rojas Loboa, treasurer of the Association of the Eastern Plains.
 ADRA Colombia has stepped in to fill this gap and provide support to these communities in their fight for food security.

 [Photograph: ADRA Colombia]

-The economy of the Awaliba and Guacoyo indigenous reserves depends largely on agriculture and the exchange of products among themselves, as finding employment outside the community is a challenge.
-Their main sustenance comes from fishing and the cultivation of yuca, known as “yuca brava,” from which they extract basic food items such as “mañoco” and “casabe.”
-However, the generated income is minimal and barely sufficient to cover daily needs.
+The economy of the Awaliba and Guacoyo indigenous reserves largely depends on agriculture and the exchange of products among themselves, as finding employment outside the community is a challenge.
+Their primary sustenance comes from fishing and the cultivation of yuca, known as “yuca brava,” from which they extract basic foods like “mañoco” and “casabe.”
+However, the income generated is minimal and barely enough to cover daily needs.

 In response to this situation, ADRA Colombia delivered a variety of food and hygiene products to the indigenous communities.
-The food baskets included rice, wheat flour, panela (unrefined whole cane sugar), and other essential items for their nutrition.
-In addition, hygiene products such as laundry soap, bath soap, brushes, creams, and toilet paper rolls were distributed.
+The food baskets included rice, wheat flour, panela, and other essentials for their nutrition.
+Additionally, hygiene products such as laundry soap, bath soap, brushes, creams, and toilet paper rolls were distributed.

 The delivery of these donations was received with great joy and gratitude by the 130 beneficiary families in the indigenous reserves.